jcebidanes/numberGuessingGame/README.md

 Let's add a mesage with how many times user try discovery de secret number.
 We will be use the variable *i* for that.

     printf("You have %d of 3 times \n", i);

+## STOP if user guess is correct before 3 times

+Resolve this is pretty easy.
+The *for* command have a extra command *break*.
+This command stop for loop independently if de stopTest finish.
+We will be put *break* after congratulation mensage.